Grass Wonder: 1999: four-year-old season

 Grass Wonder began his third season in the Grade II Keio Hai Spring Cup over 1400 metres at Tokyo on 15 May.
 He won by three quarters of a length from Air Jihad, to whom he was conceding four pounds.
 The unplaced horses included Phalaenopsis (Oka Sho, Shuka Sho) and the Godolphin challenger Lend A Hand (Gran Criterium).
 On 13 June over 1600 metres Grass Wonder faced Air Jihad at level weights in the Yasuda Kinen.
-He was beaten a nose by his rival with the pair finishing two and a half lengths clear of Seeking The Pearl (Prix Maurice de Gheest) in third place.
+He was beaten a nose by his rival with the pair finishing two and a half lengths clear of Seeking the Pearl (Prix Maurice de Gheest) in third place.
 Grass Wonder returned to middle distances for the Takarazuka Kinen over 2200 metres at Hanshin Racecourse on 11 July and was matched for the first time against Special Week, a colt who had won the Tokyo Yushun in 1998 and the spring edition of the Tenno Sho.
 The other runners included Matikanefukukitaru and Stay Gold.
 Grass Wonder defeated Special Week with a gap of seven lengths back to Stay Gold in third.

 After a break of almost three months, Grass Wonder returned for the Grade II Mainichi Okan over 1800 metres at Tokyo on 10 October and won from Meisho Odo and Embrasser Moi.
-On 26 December at Nakayama, Grass Wonder attempted to become the fourth horse following Speed Symboli, Symboli Rudolf and Oguri Cap to win back-to-back runnings of the Arima Kinen.
+On 26 December at Nakayama, Grass Wonder attempted to become the fourth horse following Speed Symboli, Symboli Rudolf and Oguri Cap to win back-to-back runnings of the Arima Kinen, and the sixth horse following Ryu Forel, Shinzan, Speed Symboli Inari One and Mejiro Palmer to win both of Japan's all-star Grand Prix races in the same year, the other being the Takarazuka Kinen.
 His main opponents in the fourteen runner field included Mejiro Bright, Narita Top Road, Phalaenopsis, Special Week, Stay Gold, Symboli Indy (NHK Mile Cup) and T. M. Opera O (Satsuki Sho).
 The race produced a dramatic finish with the lead changing hand several times in the last 200 metres, but Grass Wonder prevailed by a nose and a neck from Special Week and T. M. Opera O with Tsurumaru Tsuyoshi half a length away in fourth.

 For his efforts over the course of the season, Grass Wonder was given a special award at the JRA Awards for 1999.